YubicoLabs/yubikey-removal-tools/README.md

           ...

 ## News
- - Latest version has a better YubiKey Information class for accurancy of YubiKe models.
+ - Latest version has a better YubiKey Information class for accurancy of YubiKey models.
  - Latest version also has a log tool

 ## [License](#license)